hugeicons/hugeicons-react/README.md

 A: Absolutely!
 We welcome contributions.
 Please refer to our [Contributing](#contributing) section for guidelines on how to submit your icons.

 **Q: Is there a live demo where I can see these React icons in action?**
-A: Yes, we have a live example available at [HugeIcons React Example](#live-example).
+A: Yes, we have a live example available at [Hugeicons React Example](#live-example).
 It showcases the usage import various react icons and their customization options.

 **Q: Are the react icons from Hugeicons React Icons free for commercial use?**
 A: Yes, our react icons are free for both personal and commercial use, adhering to the [MIT License](#license).
 Please review the license details for more information.